Joel Heinen

-Joel Thomas Heinen is an American environmentalist, academic, and author.
+Joel Thomas Heinen (born March 9, 1958) is an American environmentalist, academic, and author.
 He is a professor in the Department of Earth and Environment at Florida International University (FIU).

 Heinen's primary research areas center on biodiversity conservation policy and biological resources management strategies.
-He has served on the Interdisciplinary Committee of the World Cultural Council for many years.
+He had served on the Interdisciplinary Committee of the World Cultural Council for many years.

 Early life and education

-Heinen was born in Buffalo NY on March 9, 1958.
-He received his BS from the University of Michigan in 1979, MS from Virginia Tech in 1982, MS from Ohio State in 1984, and PhD from Michigan's School of Natural Resources and Environment (now School of Environment and Sustainability) in 1992.
-As a graduate student at Michigan, he was awarded the 1990 Tropical Biology Fellowship to pursue an Organization for Tropical Studies course in Costa Rica and a Rackham Predoctoral Fellowship for the 1991 to 1992 academic year.
-His degrees have spanned studies in natural resources policy and management and remote sensing to vertebrate ecology, animal behavior, and evolution.
+Heinen was born in Buffalo NY and raised in Hamburg NY.
+He graduated from Frontier Central High School in 1976 and received his BS from the University of Michigan in 1979, MS from Virginia Tech in 1982, MS from Ohio State in 1984, and PhD from Michigan's School of Natural Resources and Environment (now School of Environment and Sustainability) in 1992.
+As a graduate student at Michigan, Heinen was awarded a 1990 Tropical Biology Fellowship to pursue an Organization for Tropical Studies course in Costa Rica and Rackham Predoctoral and Rackham One Term Fellowships in 1991 and 1992.
+His degrees have spanned studies in resource policy and management to vertebrate ecology and animal behavior.

 Career

-Heinen served as a Peace Corps Volunteer in Nepal from 1984 to 1988 where he was a lecturer at the Institute of Forestry in Hetauda and Pokhara and Researcher with the Department of National Parks and Wildlife Conservation in Koshi Tappu Wildlife Reserve where he conducted studies on Asian wild buffalo and wildlife-human conflicts.
-He is a long-time member of IUCN’s Species Survival Commission and previously served on the United States National Ramsar Committee.
-While he was a graduate student at Michigan, he developed research on human behavioral ecology applied to solving environmental conservation issues with his PhD advisor (Bobbi S. Low), and he has conducted many studies over the years on awareness and attitudes of local people toward wildlife and protected areas, as well as on conservation policy implementation at national and subnational levels.
+Heinen served as a Peace Corps Volunteer in Nepal from 1984 to 1988 where he was a lecturer at the Institute of Forestry in Hetauda and Pokhara and researcher with the Department of National Parks and Wildlife Conservation in Koshi Tappu Wildlife Reserve where he conducted studies on Asian wild buffalo and wildlife-human conflicts.
+He is a long-time member of IUCN’s Species Survival Commission and previously served on the United States National Ramsar Convention Committee.
+While he was a graduate student at Michigan, Heinen developed research on human behavioral ecology applied to solving environmental conservation issues with his PhD advisor (Bobbi S. Low), and he has conducted many studies over the years on awareness and attitudes of local people toward wildlife and protected areas, as well as on conservation policy implementation at national and subnational levels.

-Heinen was awarded two Fulbright Senior Scholarships: the first at the International University of Kyrgyzstan from 1999 to 2000 and the second to Makerere University, Uganda from 2021 to 2022.
-He was also conferred a Visiting Fellowship in Asia-Pacific Regional Cooperation from the East-West Center, Honolulu in 2000.
-Since 1993, he has been on the faculty of Florida International University (FIU), where he was promoted to Professor in 2008.
+Heinen was awarded two Fulbright Scholarships: the first to International University of Kyrgyzstan from 1999 to 2000 and the second to Makerere University, Uganda from 2021 to 2022.
+He was also awarded a Visiting Fellowship in Asia-Pacific Regional Cooperation from the East-West Center, Honolulu in 2000.
+Since 1993, he has been on the faculty of Florida International University where he was promoted to Professor in 2008.